bonitasoft/bonita-doc/md/list-of-documents.md

 ![Validation process](images/documentValidationProcess.png)

  1. Create a process _documentValidation_, with two lanes: _Submitter lane_ and _Reviewer lane_.
  2. Create also two actors: _Submitter actor_ and _Reviewer actor_.
-Each actor should be mapped to a different part of the organization (two different users for exemple).
+Each actor should be mapped to a different part of the organization (two different groups for exemple).
 Set the _Submitter actor_ as initiator, and map each lane to its actor.
  3. Create a multiple document variable named _documents_, and a process variable of type boolean named _submissionValid_.
- 4. Select the pool and create a contract for the data _documents_.  ⚠️ Make sure to use the button **Add from data** to create your contract, else the contract input is not bounded to the data, you will have to code many things by yourself.
+ 4. Select the pool and create a contract for the data _documents_.  ⚠️ Make sure to use the button **Add from data** to create your contract, the contract input will be bounded to the data, it will save you a lot of development time (operation & form generation).
  5. Create the instantiation form using the Studio shortcut.
 Rename the form into _initDocuments_, and then go back to the Studio.
  6. Select the task _Review_.
 The objective of this task is to display the documents submitted to the reviewer.
 He should then be able to validate or not the submission, depending on the documents.
-To do so, we are going to use a small trick to gain some development time.
-    - Create a contract input for the document data _documents_, using the button Add from data.
-This contract input will be removed in the second time, but it will allow us to generate a form which display the documents (that's the trick).
-    - Create an other contract input (using the button add this time) of type BOOLEAN, named _review_.
+    - Create a contract input (using the button _add_) of type BOOLEAN, named _review_.
-    - Create the form using the Studio shortcut.
-Rename this form review, **and remove the file upload widget from the form** -> The form display the documents, and give the possibility to validate the submission.
-Save and go back to the Studio.
+    - Create the form using the Studio shortcut, and rename this form _review_.
+It should only contain a title, a checkbox _review_ and a submit button.
+We are going to add some widgets to display the documents:
-    - On the task review, remove the contract input for the documents (the form has been generated, we do not need it anymore).
+      -  Above the checkbox, add a container with the following collection: _context.documents_ref_
+      - In the container, add a File Viewer widget, with the following properties:
+        - **File source**: Process document
+        - **Process document**: $item
+        - **Show preview**: no (it is actually up to you, but display the preview often reduce the visibility of the form)
+    - Save the form and go back to the Studio.
-    - On the operations panel, remove the operation that update the list of documents (same idea), and add an operation to assign the value of the contract input _review_ to the process data _submitionValid_.
-At the end, you should have only one operation: _submitionValid_ takes value of _review_.
+    - On the operations panel, add an operation to assign the value of the contract input _review_ to the process data _submitionValid_.
  7. Select the output transition _No_ (of the gateway _Is submission validated?_), and set it as the default flow.
 Select the other transition _Yes_, and use the process data _submissionValid_ as expression.
 So, the transition _Yes_ is used if the reviewer validate the submission.
  8. Select the task _modification_, add a contract input for the data _documents_ (using the button _Add from data_).
 Create the form for this task using the Studio shortcut, rename it into _editSubmission_ and go back to the Studio.